 1920 - Six children and two rooms...

-Shortly after World War I, the American Chamber of Commerce and American companies in São Paulo envisioned a school that would prepare children for colleges and universities in the United States.
+Shortly after World War I, the American Chamber of Commerce and six American companies - Citibank, Dow Chemical, General Electric, General Motors, Ford Motor, and Goodyear - envisioned a São Paulo school that would prepare children for colleges and universities in the United States.
 It started in a two-room schoolhouse on Avenida São João, in the heart of downtown São Paulo.

 Photo: from an announcement in the American Chamber of Commerce bulletin, November 1920.